 This could give them reason to return the favor by linking to your site more often.

 Don’t be shy if you’re considering reaching out to podcasters to ask if they’d have you as a guest on their shows!
 Remember, podcasters, like business owners and marketers, also need to create regular fresh content.
 They can do so more easily when potential guests contact them offering to appear on their shows.

 If they don’t, you can still potentially mention a link to your site on a podcast.
-This won’t necessarily have much of an impact on your backlink profile, but it will direct more attention to your site, which is never a bad thing.
+This won’t necessarily have much of an impact on your SEO rankings, but it will direct more attention to your site, which is never a bad thing.

 This is an easy way to get a few more backlinks.
 It might not make a huge difference in your overall backlink profile, but it won’t hurt.